NemKasza/Phishing-email-analysis/README.md

 # Phishing Email Analysis

-Analysing real-life phishing emails to identify technical and social engineering indicators.
+Analysing a real-life phishing email to identify technical and social engineering indicators.
+Using OSINT tools to further learn about the place the phishing attempt came from.
+While searching OSINT tools found a "compromised" tool that now works as a malicious site redirecter.
+Used credible OSINT tools to analyse this finding.

+---

+## Email section

-## Used tools
+## Used tools in email analysis

 * [MITRE ATT&CK](https://attack.mitre.org/)
 * [urlscan.io](https://urlscan.io/)